stathiskaps/xm-companies-manager/README.md

 ## 5. Try the API

-You can testg the api by either using Postman or curl.
+You can test the API using either Postman or curl.

-### 1. Postman
+### Postman

 A Postman collection is included in the repository: